kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 So overall the indirect SQL generation method through SPARQL is much more effective in this zero-shot setting.
 Not surprisingly questions that require 5 or more joins are harder regardless of the method used and direct SQL cannot get any of those questions right.
-These are interesting results for an initial study into this interesting problem on the choice of modeling.
-These should give many researchers and practitioners ideas about how to replicate and validate/invalidate similar results under different settings, e.g., with few-shot examples and under different databases.
+These are interesting results for an initial study on the effects of data modeling on LLMs' accuracy on generating database queries.
+These results should give many researchers and practitioners ideas about how to replicate and validate/invalidate similar results under different settings, e.g., with few-shot examples and under different databases.

-That said one should ask why?
-In fact, we should all be suspicious that merely modeling the same set of records with a different abstraction should have visible effects.
+**That said one should ask why?** In fact, we should all be suspicious that merely modeling the same set of records with a different abstraction should have any visible effects.
 After all by modeling the same records differently, one does not obtain or lose information.
 So if and when LLMs are smart enough, they shouldn't care how the data was modeled.
 But for now, if a pound sign can make a difference, we should not be surprised modeling choices can have large impacts.
 But it is healthy to be suspicious